kishoregp/tf-ek-iac/Readme.md

 * Architecture of Jenkins on AWS
 * Create Jenkins CI server using Terraform
-* Create EKS cluster for provisioining Jenkins slaves on demand
+* Create EKS cluster for provisioining Jenkins slaves using Terraform
-* Configure Jenkins master
+* Configure Jenkins master to use EKS Cluster for creating worker nodes
-* Create job to trigger pipeline from application repo
+* Create job to trigger pipeline from application repo using pod templates

 ## Architecture of Jenkins on AWS